obsidiansystems/ckb-plugin-ledger/README.md

   source: "[plugin]: ledger_plugin"
 ```

-The `account_id` shown is the public key hash for the path m/44'/309', which is the root Nervos path. the `account_id` will be
+The `account-id` shown is the public key hash for the path m/44'/309', which is the root Nervos path. the `account-id` will be
 used for ```<account-id>``` argument in the `account import-from-plugin` command as described below.

-Use the `account import --ledger <ledger_id>` command to import the account to the `ckb-cli`.
+Use the `account import-from-plugin --account-id <account-id>` command to import the account to the `ckb-cli`.
 You will receive a confirmation prompt on the device which should say `Import Account`.
 Confirm this to import the account.
 This operation will provide the extended public key of path `m/44'/309'/0'` to the `ckb-cli`.